usr-lab/usr-lab.github.io/_pages/index.md

 feature_row_news:
   - image_path: assets/images/UN_summit.jpg
-    alt: "Photo depicting Ginevra delivering a speech at the UN summit on AI"
+    alt: "Photo depicting Ginevra delivering a speech at the UN summit on AI for Good"
-    excerpt: "***May 2024*** Our Lab had a booth at the UN AI summit, where Ginevra also delivered a speech!"
+    excerpt: "***May 2024*** Our Lab had a booth at the UN AI for Good summit, where Ginevra also delivered a speech!"

 feature_row: